Starring: Oleg Ivenko, Adèle Exarchopoulos, Ralph Fiennes

 Rudolf Nureyev changed the face of ballet in the West, with his wild animal magnetism and a hard to define charisma that grabbed the audience the moment he stepped on stage.

 Nothing like that had been seen on more sedate Western ballet stages before.

-And yet, all of this could have been lost to us, were it not for his daring, impulsive escape from the clutches of his KGB minders at Paris Le Bourget airport during a rare tour of the West by the Kirov (now Mariinsky) Ballet in 1961.
+And yet, it could all have been lost to us, were it not for his impulsive defection at Paris Le Bourget airport on 16 June 1961, during a rare tour of the West by the Kirov (now Mariinsky) Ballet.

 |Price||£ determined by cinemas|